isinmelih/IntentShell/README.md

 IntentShell evolves with you.

 - **Learning**
-  Frequently used intents and parameters are stored in the Intent DNA database.
+  Frequently used intents and parameters are stored in the memory.

 - **Adaptation**
   When you say *“clean logs”*, the system gradually learns your project-specific log directories.